-- "Remote Consent" in the OAuth 2.0 Guide, when it receives consent responses. - The OAuth 2.0/OpenID Connect authorization service, when: - OpenID Connect clients send request in the OAuth 2.0 Guide parameters as a JWT instead of as HTTP parameters. - OpenID Connect clients register dynamically using software statements in the OpenID Connect 1.0 Guide. - The Authentication service, when configured to issue client-based sessions in the Sessions Guide.
+- Remote consent, when it receives consent responses. - The OAuth 2.0/OpenID Connect authorization service, when: - OpenID Connect clients send request parameters as a JWT instead of as HTTP parameters. - OpenID Connect clients register dynamically using software statements. - The Authentication service, when configured to issue client-side sessions.

-These JWTs that AM receives can be signed and/or encrypted.
+The JWTs that AM receives can be signed and/or encrypted.
 Sometimes, larger JWTs are compressed to improve delivery speeds to AM.